dayawansha/spring-boot-generic-rest-api/README.md

 To develop this rest-API, java reflection has been  used.

-However, Spring has given some advances features with https://spring.io/projects/spring-data-rest. probably you should read this.
-Also, This reference will useful. https://github.com/fsonmezay/generic-rest-api

 ## How to Use (if you know this, please skip),

 Just clone.